danpeirce/danpeirce.github.io/2017/Raspberry/RPi-PC-desktop.md

 ### For Debugging - Log onto Zero

-In a terminal on the PC desktop:
+In a terminal on the PC desktop after the RPi Zero (USB OTG port not PWR port) has been attached to the PC USB port.
+This connection will also provide power.

 ~~~~
 screen /dev/ttyACM0 115200